Finax Blog

 Volatility and occasional dips are part and parcel of the markets

 The performance of financial markets fluctuates over time, being nothing to worry about.
-Firstly, because it is a perfectly normal phenomenon and, more importantly, because there is usually very little we can do about it.
+Firstly, because it is a perfectly normal phenomenon and, more importantly, because there is usually very little, we can do about it.
 Market corrections (a 10% decline since the last peak) or bear markets (a 20% decline since the previous peak) are part and parcel of any investor's life.

 Even a rising market experiences fluctuations, and it is not uncommon for indices to fall quietly by 10 to 13% within a year.
 A genuine bear market usually comes once every six years.
 I don't have to go far for examples: